kiok46/Kivy-Calender/README.md

 Kivy-Calendar
 =============

-Kivy-Calendar as name suggests is an Calender, but its **much more** its a Calender+weather+Reminder Application.
+Kivy-Calendar as name suggests is an Calender Application.

 Its Source code is written completely in Python and Kivy.
 ***
-**After completion calendar will be available for Android/Windows/Linux/Mac.**
+**After completion calendar will be available for Android/Windows.**

  A Package will be provided and you don't need to install any prerequisites.